 Unfortunately, their bidirectional pattern and fragility keep them away from live stage performances.
 Bidirectional patterns are terrible for gain-before-feedback when stage monitors are present.
 The fragility of most ribbon mics makes it dangerous to bring them on stage when they may be subjected to damage.

 However, in the studio, ribbons excel on both signing vocals and voiceover vocals.
 Of course, we must still be careful not to damage the ribbon when singing/speaking and sending plosives toward the mic.

 It’s always best practice to tilt ribbon mics slightly off-axis and place a pop filter between the vocalist and the mic.

 To learn about My New Microphone’s recommended studio vocal microphones, check out Top 11 Best Microphones For Recording Vocals.

 Ribbon mics really capture brass instruments with clarity and character.
-The accuracy and natural/slightly dark character of the ribbon microphones accentuate brass instruments remarkably well, bringing them to life in recordings.
+The ribbon microphones' accuracy and natural, slightly dark character accentuate brass instruments remarkably well, bringing them to life in recordings.